 Journaling for Problem Solving: Effective Techniques and Prompts

-A problem is often followed by a lot of emotions, thoughts, or information.
+A problem is often connected to a lot of emotions, thoughts, or information.
 We need to navigate through this to find the best solution.
-This can be overwhelming.
-To work through the problem, you might need to get the problem out of your head and into the open.
+To work through the problem without being overwhelmed, you might need to get the issue out of your head and into the open.
 One way to do this is with a journal for problem-solving.

 Let’s have a look at 4 journaling techniques and 12 prompts for problem-solving.

-A thought journal is a type of journaling where you let your thoughts flow uninterrupted onto the paper.
-There is no predefined structure, no prompts, or anything else for you to think about.
-Your thoughts need to run freely.
+A stream of consciousness journal is a type of journaling where you let your thoughts flow uninterrupted onto the paper or through your keyboard.
+There is no predefined structure, no prompts, or anything for you to think about.
+All you have to do is write down everything that crosses your mind.

 You’ll often get new insights and ideas when you let your thoughts run freely.
-This is great for finding alternative solutions to a problem.
-Sometimes you won’t get any useful insights with you journal.
+This is great for finding alternative solutions to a problem you’re facing.
+Sometimes, you won’t get any seemingly useful insights or solutions the first time you use this journal.
 That’s okay.
-You gave your brain a chance to vent and calm down, which is just as valuable.
+You gave your brain a chance to vent and calm down.
+Sometimes, this can be a solution in itself.

 1. Take a moment to reflect on your problem.
 What is it?
 How does it make you feel?
 What are you thinking right now?
 Take a moment to be present with whatever is going on.

 2. Start writing using your short reflection as a starting point.
-Let your thoughts flow uninterrupted onto the paper.
+Let your thoughts flow uninterrupted onto the paper or through the keyboard.

 3. Continue writing until your head feels clear, you have found a solution, or you don’t want to write anymore.

-You might want to go through your journal once you’ve finished to see if there are any insights you’ve missed in the middle of writing.
+It can be beneficial to go through your journal once you’ve finished to see if there are any insights you’ve missed in the middle of writing.
+Sometimes, you might miss something important because you’re so immersed in the exercise.
+However, if you don’t feel like revisiting your thoughts, you don’t have to.

-When to use a thought journal for problem solving
+When to use a stream of consciousness journal for problem solving

-You can use a thought journal as a tool to solve any kind of problem.
-But it’s most effective when it’s related to high stress or anxiety.
+You can use a stream of consciousness journal as a tool to find a solution to any problem.
+However, It’s most effective when the problem is related to or causing stress or anxiety.

-You probably already know the pros and cons list.
+Most people have tried or at least heard of the pros and cons method.
 It’s a classic tool to help you make a decision when you have to choose between a limited number of options.
+It does so by clearly mapping out the pros and cons of each option so you can make a rational decision based on facts.

 How to use pros and cons